Advent is a time of waiting and preparation for both the celebration of Christmas, and the return of Jesus in the second coming.

 While we start seeing Christmas decorations and hearing Christmas music earlier every year, as Episcopalians we know that the Church calls us to wait.

-Christmas will come on December 25, and be celebrated for twelve days; but for the season of Advent (which starts in 2019 on December 1), we are called to ponder the meaning of both the 1st and 2nd comings of our Lord Jesus Christ, and to consider what that means for our lives.
+Christmas will come on December 25, and be celebrated for twelve days; but for the season of Advent (which starts this year on Sunday, December 3) we are called to ponder the meaning of both the 1st and 2nd comings of our Lord Jesus Christ, and to consider what that means for our lives.

 For those raised outside the Anglican, Catholic or Orthodox traditions, the concept of “Advent” as separate from Christmas can seem somewhat odd at first.
 In a way, Advent is to Christmas as Lent is to Easter: a penitential time in preparation for a great celebration.

 Keep scrolling to learn more about Advent and why it’s important, discover new resources to help you find meaning during the season, and see what we’ve got planned here at Saint Alban’s.

 Regular Sunday service times unless otherwise indicated below.

 St. Nicholas' Celebration with Child Bishop

 8:00am and 10:30am

 The Eve of the Nativity of Our Lord Jesus Christ